 Good photography drones are expensive.
 Not only because they have good image quality and a good flight control system, but also because they come equipped with intelligent functions to support shooting.
 Drones can track you automatically, fly along waypoints, take selfies with a gesture, and more (Or click Spark Quick Tips to watch more drone’s functions).
 Different photography drones have unique features.
 The Mavic Pro’s camera turns 90 degrees to support vertical shooting.
 The Phantom 4 pro comes equipped with a mechanical shutter to cut distortion when shooting objects moving at high speeds.
 And the professional-grade Inspire 2 supports dual operator control.

 ( Vertical shooting )

 Buy a popular drone.

-Usually people never think why they should buy a popular drone until they do start to play it.
+Usually people never think why they should buy a popular drone.
 Owning a popular drone makes it easier for you to get answers to your questions.
 Let’s say you find a problem with your drone.
 With popular drone models, you can quickly find a solution from forums or social media groups from other pilots.
-Meanwhile, There are thousands of tips and tutorials videos in Youtube which help you improve skills.
+Meanwhile, there are thousands of tips and tutorials videos in Youtube which help you improve skills.
 You can also buy abundant third-party accessories.